from fastai.vision.all import *

 (#3) [Path('/home/kappa/.fastai/data/mnist_sample/labels.csv'),Path('/home/kappa/.fastai/data/mnist_sample/train'),Path('/home/kappa/.fastai/data/mnist_sample/valid')]

-Another useful feature from path is Path.BASE_PATH.
+.
 This can simplify our path by setting the base path.

-Path.BASE_PATH = path
+= path Path.BASE_PATH

 path.ls()